Consultations and Appointments

 Scheduling an Appointment

-To schedule an initial counseling appointment, contact the Counseling Services office to request one of three types of appointments.
+To schedule an initial counseling appointment, contact the Counseling Services office to request an appointment.
 Ask for an Intake appointment if you know that you want to pursue individual or couples counseling, a Career appointment for exploration of potential majors and career options, or a Consultation appointment if you aren’t certain about your needs.

 Counseling Services may be reached by: